sevora/blog/_posts/2022-11-19-hello-world.markdown

 title: "Hello World!"
 ---

-*This is **NOT** a blog site at all*.
-It's a journal.
-It's a collection of the stories I have working on tech and I'd like to start from the beginning.
+This i a collection of the stories I have working on tech and I'd like to start from the beginning.

 ## Early Days